 However, upon looking deeper into this culture, it quickly became clear that it was neither Cro-Magnoid nor "intrusive".
 (Garrod, 1954) Like the widespread Perigordian of "eastern" types, the Kebaran encompassed a much longer period of time than the narrow time-frame of the Solutrean; and was far too widespread for it to have any connection with its Solutrean equivalent in Europe.
 The flintwork does not resemble the Solutrean, and finally the physical human type does not at all resemble Cro-Magnon Man (Arensburg & Baryosef, 1973).

 According to Drs.
 Dennis Stanford and Bruce Bradely of the Smithsonian Institution, the bulk of the Solutreans ventured westward toward the Americas rather than eastward to the Levant.
-(Stanford & Bradely, 2004) Such could explain the lack of definitive Solutrean remains in the east.
+(Stanford & Bradely, 2004) Such could explain the lack of definitive Solutrean remains to the east.
 Another possible solution to this "missing culture" problem is to divide the stages of the long-lived Antelian into "Early" and "Late" Antelian, as did Garrod (1954) in his careful analysis of the Levantine Paleolithic.
 The dates roughly correspond.
 These stages are easily distinguishable, and do represent two separate intrusions into Palestine.

 In fact, Freedman (1978) uses the term "second wave" to describe this added influx of "Antelians" into the Levant, also noting that it arrived later than the Aurignacian in Western Europesuggestive of general movement from west to east.
 At least five different theories are given by professionals for the point of origin of this culture, which means there is much uncertainty among archeologists as to its possible origin (no gestation stage has been found anywhere).
 I have thereby altered the table below to reflect this latest viewpoint.